intellivoid/AsyncAPY/README.md

 Please note, that if an invalid header is prepended to the payload, or no header is provided at all, the packet will be considered as corrupted and it'll be ignored.
 Specifically, the possible cases are:

-- If the `Content-Length` header is bigger than `AsyncAPY.header_size` bytes, the server will read only `AsyncAPY.header_size` bytes as the `Content-Length` header, thus resulting in undesired behavior (See below)
+- If the `Content-Length` header is bigger than `AsyncAPY.header_size` bytes, the server will read only `AsyncAPY.header_size` bytes as the `Content-Length` header, thus resulting in undesired behavior (most likely the server won't be able to read the socket correctly, thus resulting in the timeout to expire)

 - If the packet is shorter than `AsyncAPY.header_size`, the server will attempt to request more bytes from the client until the packet is at least `AsyncAPY.header_size` bytes long and then proceed normally, or close the connection if the process takes longer than `AsyncAPY.timeout` seconds, whichever occurs first